Createdd/Writing/2018/articles/Reflect2018.md

 ## Looking forward

 Another great year is arriving.
 I love to see how more and more opportunities arise.
 In all areas of life.
 Reflecting on a process allows to see its changes.
 Life is getting better and that is amazing.
 We simply need to sharpen our mind and attitude to see it.
-Often are our limitations only the ones we set ourselves.
+Often, our limitations are only the ones we set ourselves.
 Letting go of those is scary but fruitful.
 Curiosity is what ignites change.
 Change is what makes life better than it is already.

 ---